Sorry, you need to enable JavaScript to visit this website.

 The Ministry for Education, Sport, Youth, Research and Innovation has four Directors General (DGs) that are responsible for different education Departments.
 Each Department has a number of Directorates headed by a Director.
 The DGs are sectioned as follows:

-The Directorate General for Curriculum, Research, Innovation and Lifelong Learning is composed of the Learning and Assessment Programmes Directorate, Research, Innovation and Lifelong Learning, Digital Literacy and Transversal skills.
+The Directorate General for Curriculum, Research, Innovation and Lifelong Learning comprises the Learning and Assessment Programmes Directorate, Research, Innovation and Lifelong Learning, Digital Literacy and Transversal skills.
 This DG is in charge to sustain a knowledge-based economy, learning as a lifelong pursuit is the key to success and to ensure a smart, sustainable and inclusive growth.
-It offers adult learning classes in several areas of knowledge and it is also contributing towards a strong base of high level graduates by offering scholarships in several priority sectors of the knowledge-based economy.
+It offers adult learning classes in several areas of knowledge and contributes towards a strong base of high level graduates by offering scholarships in several priority sectors of the knowledge-based economy.

-The Directorate General for Educational Services (DES) is in charge to ensure the effective and efficient operation and delivery of services to the Colleges State schools within an established framework of decentralisation and autonomy.
-(College Principals, National School, Education Resources, Education for all, Migrant Learners, Education Logistics and Support, Schools Internal Review and Support).
+The Directorate General for Educational Services (DES) is in charge of ensuring the effective and efficient operation and delivery of services to the Colleges and State schools within an established framework of decentralisation and autonomy (College Principals, National School, Education Resources, Education for all, Migrant Learners, Education Logistics and Support, Schools Internal Review and Support).

 The Directorate General for Quality and Standards in Education’s (DQSE) role is to regulate, establish, monitor and assure standards and quality in the programmes and educational services at the compulsory level of education provided by State and non-State schools.
 The functions of the DQSE are established by the Education Act (CAP 327 of the Laws of Malta).As part of the Directorate for Quality and Standards in Education (DQSE) the mission of the Quality Assurance directorate is to establish and ensure high quality educational standards that promote well-being through the programmes and educational services provided by Maltese State and Non-State Schools, as provided for in the Education Act.